siimkas/climate_module/README.md

 # Climate Module

-This repository contains code for an ESP32-WROOM-32D, written in Arduino IDE and an Android application for receiving data.
+This repository contains code for an ESP32-WROOM-32D.

 The project uses an ESP32 and a BME280 sensor to send temperateure and humidity data to a smartphone.